 Who qualifies for a HELOC?

-Lender requirements vary, but most look for the following:
+Lender requirements vary, but most mainstream lenders look for the following when evaluating a HELOC application:

 HELOC vs home equity loan — what is the difference?

-A home equity loan gives you a lump sum of money upfront at a fixed interest rate, with fixed monthly payments over a set term.
-A HELOC gives you a revolving credit line with a variable rate.
-The right choice depends on how you plan to use the funds.
+Both products let you borrow against your home equity, but they work very differently.
+A home equity loan gives you a lump sum at a fixed rate with fixed monthly payments — like a second mortgage.
+A HELOC gives you a flexible revolving credit line with a variable rate.

 FeatureHELOCHome Equity Loan